 Aston Clinton, Buckinghamshire, England

-When the Aston Clinton estate in Buckinghamshire came up for sale in July 1849 the Rothschild brothers discussed a possible investment purchase, agreeing to pay no more than £26,000, as "it is not like a fancy place".
-Sir Anthony de Rothschild finally bought the property in 1851 when its former owner Lord Lake died.
+When the Aston Clinton estate in Buckinghamshire came up for sale in July 1849 the Rothschild brothers discussed a possible investment purchase, agreeing to pay no more than £26,000, as "it is not like a fancy place."
+Sir Anthony de Rothschild (1810-1876) finally bought the property in 1851 when its former owner Lord Lake died.

 Aston Clinton mansion

-The large mansion was situated to the south-east of the village of Aston Clinton, and from 1854, Anthony and Louise began to make alterations to the house.
+The large mansion was situated to the south-east of the village of Aston Clinton, and from 1854, Sir Anthony and his wife Lady Louise (née Montefiore) (1821-1910) began to make alterations to the house.
 The architect George Henry Stokes, assistant of Joseph Paxton (who had designed the great Rothschild house Mentmore Towers for Anthony’s brother Mayer Rothschild) and the builder George Myers produced a neo-Classical design at the foot of the Chilterns, with a park and gardens which Anthony greatly enhanced with conifers and shrubs.
 Extensions to the existing house including a ‘Billiard Room building’, dining room, offices and a conservatory were made.
 George Devey took over from Stokes from 1864 to 1877, designing the park gates and various cottages on the estate.
 Even after these building works, the house was not ostentatious, and was described by Lord Rosebery as "the only Rothschild mansion that could be called a gentleman’s house."

 Photographs of the house show a large neo-Georgian Italianate-style house with verandahs, a large porte-cochère and an elegant conservatory.
-By the time the Rothschilds sold the estate in 1923 the house had grown from its humble origins to become a classical mansion with seven reception rooms, billiard room, ball room, thirteen principal bed and dressing rooms, seventeen secondary and servants’ bedrooms, four bath rooms and complete domestic offices.
+By the time the Rothschilds sold the estate in 1923 the house had grown from its humble origins to become a classical mansion with seven reception rooms, billiard room, ball room, thirteen principal bed and dressing rooms, seventeen secondary and servants’ bedrooms, four bathrooms and complete domestic offices.
 There was stabling for 32 horses and two lodges had been built.

 The Rothschilds at Aston Clinton

 At Aston Clinton, Anthony and Louise were noted for their enlightened views of the responsibilities towards their employees and their tenants.
 The whole family took a close interest in the development of the community, and the Rothschilds transformed the estate and village.
-A large number of workers' cottages were built and The Anthony Hall in the village was erected by Louise in 1884 in memory of her husband.
+A large number of workers' cottages were built and the Anthony Hall in the village was erected by Louise in 1884 in memory of her husband.
 Both daughters inherited their parents’ sense of moral responsibility and devoted their time to education issues and other social welfare causes.
 Aston Clinton Infants’ School was built by Anthony as a sixteenth birthday present for Constance at her request.

 By 1923, Lionel’s three sons had died, and the estate passed to Charles Rothschild, (1877-1923).
 When Charles died, his executors, concerned about the rising cost of the upkeep of Aston Clinton, put the estate on the market.
-The whole estate was disposed of in sales in 1923 and 1924, and the house was sold to a Dr Crawford who, from 1924 to 1930 ran Aston Clinton School, a prep school at which the young Evelyn Waugh taught.
+The whole estate was disposed of in sales in 1923 and 1924, and the mansion was sold to a Dr Crawford who, from 1924 to 1930 ran Aston Clinton School, a prep school at which the young Evelyn Waugh taught.
 The house reopened briefly as the Aston Clinton Country Club in 1931.

 See Aston Clinton House, Buckinghamshire in The Rothschild Archive Annual Review 2002-2003 and Mr Warren's photograph album: memories of a vanished Rothschild estate in The Rothschild Archive Annual Review 2012-2013 for more information about Aston Clinton.Return to Estates listing